-The Campus Records Review Group (CRRG) is a broadly representative body tasked by the Provost's Office to provide direction and support for the Unversity Records Management program.
-The CRRG is comprised of UW-Madison employees from different divisions on campus, including Legal, Records Management, Archives, Graduate School, Enrollment Management, School of Medicine & Public Health (SMPH)l, Information Technology, and the Provost's Office.
+The University Records Management Advisory Group (URMAG) is a broadly representative body tasked by the Provost's Office to provide direction and support for the Unversity Records Management program.
+The URMAG is comprised of UW-Madison employees from different divisions on campus, including Legal, Records Management, Archives, Graduate School, Enrollment Management, School of Medicine & Public Health (SMPH)l, CIO and Information Technology, Internal Audit and the Provost's Office.

-In 2007, Provost Farrell approved the restructuring of the CRRG to include a diverse membership and expanded the mission to ensure a more collaborative and systematic approach to records management on campus.
-In 2010 Provost DeLuca reaffirmed the charge and mission to the CRRG.
+In 2007, Provost Farrell approved the restructuring of the URMAG to include a diverse membership and expanded the mission to ensure a more collaborative and systematic approach to records management on campus.
+In 2010 Provost DeLuca reaffirmed the charge and mission to the URMAG.

-In addition to offering policy and guidance on records management issues for the UW-Madison campus, the CRRG is also the campus authority for approval of records retention schedules.
+In addition to offering policy and guidance on records management issues for the UW-Madison campus, URMAG is also the campus authority for approval of records retention schedules.

-The CRRG have identified the following as major records and information management issues for the campus:
+The URMAG have identified the following as major records and information management issues for the campus: